KNdud3/Plant-em-and-go/README.md

 # Plant 'em and Go

-A mobile app that encourages users to get outside, explore nature and increase their activity.
+A mobile app that encourages users to get outside, explore nature, and increase their physical activity!

-Users are rewarded from scanning plants and adding them to their plant compendium gaining them rewards.
-Rewards are multiplied based on the amount of steps users get in a day.
+Users gain reward points by ***scanning plants***, which also indexes the scanned plant in their own personal ***plant compendium***.
+By scanning a plant, the user reveals additional information about the plant to teach them more about the natural world they are surrounded by.
+Additionally, the app tracks the steps a user has taken throughout the day.
+More steps means a greater score ***multiplier*** when scanning a plant!

+Plant 'em and Go also features a ***community leaderboard***!
+Registered users are ranked based on their scores, allowing for some friendly competition.

+---